instant-labs/instant-bandit/pages/docs/usage/authoring-experiments.md

 Over time and with enough traffic, your best performing variant should become apparent.

-> **Note:** Be sure to allow for statistical signifance - your variants should have enough time and traffic to provide you with meaningful numbers.
+> **Note:** Be sure to allow for statistical significance.
+Your variants should have enough time and traffic to provide you with meaningful statistics.
-> One variant may pull away earlier on, but later with enough of a sample size, the true winner may emerge.
+> One variant may pull ahead earlier on, but later, with enough of a sample size, the true winner may emerge.
 > Defining the criteria for choosing a winner and terminating the experiment ahead of time is a good idea.

-Retrieving and analyzing metrics is currently done manually and you can see examples of how to do so in [Working with Metrics](./working-with-metrics.md), as well as some Redis commands in [Tips](./tips.md).
+Retrieving and analyzing metrics is currently done manually and you can see examples of how to do so in [Working with Metrics](./working-with-metrics.md), as well as some Redis commands to do so in [Tips](./tips.md).